 Are you planning on sending Worldview to labels, shopping it around?
 Are you...

-The rest of this article is only available with an archive subscription or by purchasing back issue #12.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #12.
 For an upcoming year's free subscription, and our current issue on PDF...